Cumfybus: Hybrid buses

 Diesel-Electric Hybrid Buses were introduced for the Liverpool city centre CityLink C1-C5 routes in May 2012.
 These came in the form of 13 Hybrid Optare Solos of the original design (not SR).
 These look very similar to the Yellow Solos that they replace but they have the extra box on the roof which houses all the electrical equipment.

 Livery

 The standard fleet livery is all-over yellow, with multi-coloured fleet names.
 A few vehicles carry other liveries, including white, silver, or overall advertisements.

-Depots

-Cumfybus operate depots in Aintree and Southport.